 Before your process of finding your dream home can officially begin, you need to get preapproved for a mortgage.
 Having this mortgage preapproval makes it much more likely that the owner of the house you settle on will accept your offer, as they will know you have the financing to back up your bid.

 The process of mortgage preapproval is, in its own right, quite straightforward.
-Upon running a credit check and receiving proof of a steady income, the lender will determine whether you are a reliable match for a loan and will provide a certificate documenting that you qualify for a loan for a certain amount.
+Upon running a credit check and receiving proof of a steady income, the lender will determine whether you are a reliable match for a loan and provide a certificate documenting that you qualify for a certain amount.
 It is important to note here that this is not the stage of the process in which you actually receive a loan, nor does it guarantee that you will receive a loan.
-It simply states for the home seller that your ducks are in a row, and you will very likely have access to the stated funds should they accept your offer.
+It simply states that your ducks are in a row for the home seller, and you will very likely have access to the stated funds should they accept your offer.

 Making and Negotiating an Offer

 Have you found the house of your dreams?
 Now it’s time to make an offer on it.
-In order to do this, now would be the time to hire a real estate lawyer to ensure that the home purchase offer, generally a standard form approved by the New Jersey county in which the house is located, is fully and legally completed.
+To do this, now would be the time to hire a real estate lawyer to ensure that the home purchase offer, generally a standard form approved by the New Jersey county in which the house is located, is fully and legally completed.

-The home purchase offer, of course, includes the amount of money you are offering to pay for the home.
+Of course, the home purchase offer includes the amount of money you are offering to pay for the home.
 Whether you offer less than the house is on the market for or more depends on the housing market and the area in which you’re looking; a real estate attorney can also help you take such considerations before submitting the offer.
 The attorney will remind you that, for all intensive purposes, the county standard home purchase offer is a contract signed by one of the two parties, so it must be legally complete.

 At this point, the home seller has an opportunity to either accept your offer, reject it, or make a counteroffer.
-Any revisions to the proposed contract that come with a counter offer need to be reviewed by your real estate attorney.
-Once you and the home seller have come to an agreement on the conditions of the sale, you will each sign a purchase contract.
-The purchase contract includes such information as how much of a cash down payment, called earnest money, the buyer commits to pay to close the deal; contingencies that must be met in order for the purchase contract to be legally viable – these protect both the buyer and the seller; the date the sale will be closed, and the date the new owner may move in.
-Some final steps that you as the buyer will need to take in order to complete this purchase contract is obtain the mortgage loan for which you were preapproved and get the house inspected to ensure that there are no hidden issues.
+Any revisions to the proposed contract that come with a counter offer must be reviewed by your real estate attorney.
+Once you and the home seller have agreed to the conditions of the sale, you will each sign a purchase contract.
+The purchase contract includes such information as how much of a cash down payment, called earnest money, the buyer commits to pay to close the deal; contingencies that must be met for the purchase contract to be legally viable – these protect both the buyer and the seller; the date the sale will be closed, and the date the new owner may move in.
+Some final steps that you as the buyer will need to take to complete this purchase contract is to obtain the mortgage loan for which you were preapproved and get the house inspected to ensure that there are no hidden issues.
 Sometimes specific house repairs found as necessary during the house inspection are added to the contingencies.